 8:30-8:55

-Tailored Tunneling Solutions: Adapting to Geotechnical & Environmental Risks
+Tailored Tunneling Solutions: Adapting Water Pipeline Construction to Geotechnical & Environmental Risks

 Case study of large-diameter water pipeline, including risk evaluation for methods to install 84″ diameter pipe within tunnel casing.
 Provides lessons learned during construction.